Impacted Canines in Albany, NY

 Overview

 When a tooth is trapped in the gums or bone and is unable to erupt into the mouth properly, it is said to be impacted.
 While any tooth can be impacted, the upper canines (commonly referred to as “eye teeth” or “cuspids”) are the second most likely tooth in the mouth to be stuck in the jaw, just behind wisdom teeth.
 The canines are the pointed teeth in the front of the mouth that help frame the smile.
 But they are also important to oral function, play a key role in your bite, and help to keep the teeth and jaws aligned.
 Drs.
-Stephen DeMarco, Diego Miron, Timothy Adams, and Luis Delgado of Capital District Oral & Maxillofacial Surgeons offer specialized treatment for impacted canines and work closely with general dentists and orthodontists to meet the needs of Albany, NY patients.
+Stephen DeMarco, Diego Miron, and Luis Delgado of Capital District Oral & Maxillofacial Surgeons offer specialized treatment for impacted canines and work closely with general dentists and orthodontists to meet the needs of Albany, NY patients.
 If you or your child may have a tooth impaction, please schedule a consultation with one of our board-certified oral surgeons to learn more about your treatment options.

 Best Candidates